Our school meals provider is Wilson Jones.

-Some children may be entitled to Free School Meals because of low income, it is important that you apply for free school meals if you think you are eligible as this option entitles your child to other benefits such as free school milk after their fifth birthday and a reduction in the cost of school trips, Holiday activities (HAF) and Grocery Vouchers during the school holidays.
+Some families may be entitled to additionl financial support because of a low income, it is important that you apply for the additionl financial support if you think you are eligible as this entitles your child to benefits such as free school milk after their fifth birthday, reduction in the cost of school trips, Holiday activities (HAF) and Grocery Vouchers during the school holidays.

-ParentPaySpringwell School uses ParentPay for meal payments and bookings this is done via the ParentPay website if you do not have login these can be provided directly from the school admin officers.
-Key stage 2 meals cost £2.35 a day and meal bookings close at 10 p.m.
+ParentPaySpringwell School uses ParentPay for meal bookings this is done via the ParentPay website if you do not have login these can be provided directly from the school admin officers.
+Meal bookings close at 10 p.m.
 Wednesday for the following week.
 Meals can be booked up to 12 weeks in advance.
-Any requests for refunds for school lunches should be made 5 working days before the meal is due to be taken.
 Refunds for other school items will be looked at on a case-by-case basis.

 School Lunch Menu

 At Springwell School we encourage our children to eat healthy and have a good balanced diet.
 We would ask parents to refrain from including any fizzy drinks, sweets or chocolate in their child’s packed lunch.
 We would suggest the following items to be, where possible, included in the child’s lunch box:

 • A piece of fruit or vegetable

 • Non dairy source of protein – meat, fish, egg, beans or pulses

 • Starchy food – like bread, pasta, chapatti, wrap or rice

 • Dairy product – such as yoghurt, cheese and milk